 - Supports ETM (embedded trace macrocell) debug interface for instruction and data tracing

 DAP Link Interface Firmware Update

-The Nuvoton mbed PFM boards are fitted with the NUC12SRE3DE MCU running the DAPLink interface firmware to provide three main functions over a single physical USB connection.
+The board is fitted with an NUC12SRE3DE MCU running the DAPLink interface firmware to provide three main functions over a single physical USB connection.

 - USB disk “drag and drop” programming – ideal for fast prototyping or in-field upgradable products.